Relocation Guide

 Public and Private Healthcare

-The public network, managed by the Serviço Nacional de Saúde (SNS – National Health Service), provides medical coverage to all legal residents.
+The public network, managed by the Serviço Nacional de Saúde (SNS – National Health Service), provides medical coverage to legal residents.
 Services include general practice, hospital care, maternity, and emergency treatment.
-Small co-payments may apply depending on the type of service, though essential care is heavily subsidised or free.
+Co-payments may apply depending on the type of service, although some essential care is heavily subsidised or exempt.

-Private healthcare operates alongside the public system and offers shorter waiting times, broader specialist access, and greater flexibility in scheduling.
-Many residents hold private insurance to complement public coverage, particularly for elective or non-urgent care.
+Private healthcare operates alongside the public system and generally offers shorter waiting times, broader specialist access, and greater flexibility in scheduling.
+Some residents use private insurance to complement public coverage, particularly for elective or non-urgent care.

-Private hospitals and clinics are available in all major urban centres and typically feature modern facilities and multilingual staff, including English-speaking professionals.
+Private hospitals and clinics are available in major urban centres and in several regional markets, though language availability and provider networks vary.

 Health Insurance and Residency

 Legal residents gain access to public healthcare upon registration with the SNS.
-However, private health insurance is often used to bridge the initial period before registration or to secure additional comfort and flexibility.
-This is especially common among holders of residence visas such as the D7 or Digital Nomad Visa.
+However, private health insurance is often used during the initial period before registration or by residents seeking broader provider choice.
+This is especially relevant for some visa applicants and recent arrivals.

 Premiums vary by provider, coverage level, and age, typically ranging between €50 and €100 per month for basic plans.
 Main insurers include Médis, Multicare, Allianz, and international companies such as Cigna and Bupa.

-Proof of valid health insurance is mandatory for most visa applications and residence permits.
+Proof of valid health insurance is commonly required during the visa process.

 How to Register with the SNS